-- Register with Login.gov, System for Award Management (SAM) at SAM.gov, and Grants.gov or renew/verify these registrations.
+- Register with Login.gov, System for Award Management (SAM) at SAM.gov, and Grants.gov, or renew/verify these registrations.
 Download the registration guidance PDF for instructions.
 Registration can take several weeks. - Part 1: Submit to Grants.gov the "Application for Federal Domestic Assistance/Short Organization Form."
 This is a brief form that will collect very basic information about your organization.
-A direct link to the Grants.gov Opportunity Package is included further down in this section page. - Part 2: Submit the required application materials through the NEA's Applicant Portal.
-This web form is where you will upload the majority of your application material (e.g. Narrative, facility reports, lists, images, etc.).
+A direct link to the Grants.gov Opportunity Package can be found under "How to Apply" on the International Indemnity program page. - Part 2: Submit the required application materials through the NEA's Applicant Portal.
+This web form is where you will upload the majority of your application material (e.g., Narrative, facility reports, lists, images, etc.).